Predictive analytics

 - Data collection.
 This is the stage where you obtain the needed data.
 Once collected, it needs to be processed and organized to become understandable so that it can be used later.

-- Data processing.
+- Data analysis.
 It consists of inspecting, transforming, and classifying the data to find trends and draw conclusions about the information it contains.

 - Statistical analysis.
 Through analyzing descriptive statistics, you can understand better what your data is trying to tell, see the first results and conclusions, and identify behavioral probabilities.